apigee/apigee-edge-drupal/CONTRIBUTING.md

   );
   ```

-For convenience, helper methods have been added to `ApigeeEdgeTestHelperTrait`, such as:
+For convenience, helper methods have been added to `ApigeeMockApiClientHelperTrait`, such as:

 - `addOrganizationMatchedResponse($organizationName = '')`
 - `queueDeveloperResponse(UserInterface $developer, $response_code = NULL, array $context = [])`
 - `queueCompanyResponse(Company $company, $response_code = NULL)`

-See [ApigeeEdgeTestHelperTrait](tests/src/Traits/ApigeeEdgeTestHelperTrait.php) for a full list of helper methods and
+See [ApigeeMockApiClientHelperTrait](tests/modules/apigee_mock_api_client/tests/src/Traits/ApigeeMockApiClientHelperTrait.php) for a full list of helper methods and
 documentation on usage.